 Welcome to Trevor Brown's home page

-In September 2018, I start as an assistant professor at the University of Waterloo!
+I am currently an assistant professor in the Computer Science department at the University of Waterloo.

 Before that, I was a postdoctoral researcher at the Technion, Israel Institute of Technology.

 Before that, I was a PhD student at the University of Toronto.